 Low FODMAP nuts and seeds

 Below is an alphabetically organised list of nuts and seeds and their low FODMAP thresholds.
-This information is the most up to date information available from Monash at the time of writing.
-As and when Monash update thresholds of different nuts and seeds, I will update the post.
+This information is the most up to date information available from Monash as of June 2025.
+The information will be periodically reviewed and updated to ensure it remains accurate.
+Where the Monash app has deleted upper thresholds, I will keep the old entries on this page until they are replaced with new information.

 I have also included some of my favourite low FODMAP recipes that incorporate nuts and seeds.
 Hopefully they will inspire you to include some in your own low FODMAP cooking.